 3. Your Hair May Get Dirty

-That's because all the oil accumulated on your becomes a real magnet of unwanted particles, such as dandruff.
+That's because all the oil accumulated on your hair or scalp becomes a real magnet of unwanted particles, such as dandruff.

 And dandruff is a real nightmare to deal with.
 Even with the right shampoo, dandruff can be extremely hard to get rid of.